riyagharat/SystemsSoftware/README.md

       Enter 'D, 100-200', this will dump the data stored in memory and will show the integers entered initially and the integers reversed.

+Intro to Systems Software Project 3

+      The purpose of this project is to implement pass 1 of the assembler.
+Pass 1 should construct the symbol table, the addresses associated with each instruction, addresses of each label.

+      Project3.java file: This file contains the program and the implementation of the program.
+This file will read the input file and create appropriate arrayLists from it and eventually create the symbol table.

+      Input.txt file: The input file is determined by the user.
+The Project3.java file will read the file from the command line.

+      Makefile file: The makefile compiles the Project3 file and also runs the other file as an input.